axelvaldez/radical-companies/_posts/rads/2022-07-17-giving-rads.markdown

    <img
     src="/assets/img/pic-giving-rads.svg"
     style="margin-left:40px; "
     alt="Two screenshots from the RADs!
 Distribution mobile app.
-The screenshots show the two tabs the app has: the left tab, labeled co-owners, shows the people who are included in my team.
-The right tab shows people that have been invited to the use the app.
+The screenshots show the two tabs the app has; the left tab, labeled co-owners, shows the people who are included in my team; the right tab shows people that have been invited to the use the app.
 I can give RADs to people in either list." width="70%"
   >
  <p>Note that a long push of the left and right arrows brings up a list of communities you are a member of so you can jump directly to it.</p>